How do I do my own legal research as a self-represented litigant?

 - Supreme Court BC: Family Law (Justice Education Society): This explains family law proceedings and provides links to do more research.

-- Court of Appeal BC (Justice Education Society): This provides an overview of the Court of Appeal.
+- Court of Appeal (Justice Education Society): This provides an overview of the Court of Appeal of BC.

 - Memorandum from the Courts to Self-Represented Litigants (PDF) (Supreme Court of BC): This overview of court procedures and rules explains what happens and what you’re supposed to do during a trial.

 Case law is sometimes referred to as court decisions, or “authorities.”
-You use these to show the judge why they should decide in your favour.
-You don’t always need to bring these to court, but you should be ready to provide them if requested.
-It’s usually best to record the citations (the year and number given to a decision) since these are unique and will help you find them later.
+You use them to show the judge why they should decide in your favour.
+Although it’s not expected, you should be ready to provide them if requested.
+Record the citations (the year and number given to a decision), since these are unique and will help you find them later.

-The best place to begin case law research is CanLII.
+Secondary sources may help you find case law that deals with specific legal issues.
+You can also do case law research using CanLII.
 It’s a free database of decisions from across Canada, and you don’t need a subscription.
-CanLII is also a good source of legislation, hosting all of BC’s current laws.
+(CanLII is also a good source of legislation, hosting all of BC’s current laws.)

 Helpful resources